At least 14 killed in bloody gunfight in northern Mexico

 Criticism has focused on the Nov.
 4 massacre of nine women and children of U.S.-Mexican origin from Mormon communities in northern Mexico, and the armed forces’ release of a captured son of drug lord Joaquin “El Chapo” Guzman under pressure from cartel gunmen in the city of Culiacan.

-Coahuila has a history of gang violence, though the homicide total in the state is well below where it was seven years ago.
-National homicide levels are pushing record levels.
+Coahuila has a history of gang violence, although the homicide total in the state that borders Texas is well below where it was seven years ago.
+National homicide figures are pushing record levels.

-Reporting by Dave Graham in Mexico City; Editing by Matthew Lewis
+Reporting by Dave Graham in Mexico City; Editing by Matthew Lewis and Tom Hogue